 Parent-teacher conferences take place in the first semester.
-These conferences provide parents with an opportunity to discuss individual student concerns with their child's teachers.
+These conferences provide parents with an opportunity to discuss their child with the teacher.
+At the beginning of the school year there is an opportunity to formally discuss your child with the teacher.